SOFIAObservatory/Recipes/README.md

 SPecturm Explorer (SOSPEX), a python tool written and maintained at the SOFIA Science Center by FIFI-LS pipeline scientist Dr. Dario Fadda (https://github.com/SOFIAObservatory/sospex).
 Contents:
-- INTRODUCTION & INGREDIENTS
+- Introduction & Ingredients
-- INSPECTING THE CUBE
+- Inspecting the Cube
-- COMPARING TO A REFERENCE IMAGE
+- Comparing to a Reference Image
-- REFERENCE VELOCITY AND REDSHIFT
+- Reference Velocity and Redshift
-- TRIMMING, CROPPING, AND MASKING
+- Trimming, Cropping, and Masking
-- WORKING WITH APERTURES
+- Working With Apertures
-- FITTING THE CONTINUUM
+- Fitting the Continuum
-- CALCULATING LINE INTENSITY AND VELOCITY MOMENTS
+- Calculating Line Intensity and Velocity Moments

 ## [GREAT: How to view GREAT spectra using CLASS](LINK TBD)